-In my PhD project, I deal with the complexity of actors and institutions involved in the Climate Engineering (or “Geoengineering”, i.e. large scale, intentional methods to influence the Earth's climate) debate, focusing on the governance and legitimization of controversial research in particular.
-In the process, I am mapping out the actors involved in governing Climate Engineering and identify causes for and consequences of the contemporary institutional structure.
-My research contributes to the project “Navigating institutional complexity in global climate governance: causes, consequences and responses”, a cooperation between Lund University and the Swedish Environment Institute funded by the Swedish Research Council Formas.
+In my PhD project, I deal with the complexity of actors and institutions involved in the debate around climate engineering or “Geoengineering”, i.e. large scale, intentional methods to regulate the Earth's climate including methods that remove carbon dioxide from ambient air or that increase the Earth's reflectivity.
+My research focuses on the governance and legitimization of controversial research through scientific advocacy, and on the effects that such advocacy could have on political systems.
+It contributes to the project “Navigating institutional complexity in global climate governance: causes, consequences and responses”, funded by the Swedish Research Council Formas.

 PhD course: Global Environmental Governance Today - Actors, Institutions, Complexity.

 Ina Möller is a PhD candidate in Political Science who researches the politics of climate geoengineering.
 She has a degree in Politics and Public Administration from the University of Konstanz and a degree in sustainability science from Lund University.

 EPRG has ever since it was formed in the late 1990's promoted research and education on issues related to the politics of environmental change.
 Today the EPRG comprises around 15 senior researchers and PhD students whose research focuses on chief challenges of global and domestic environmental politics.

 ESG is the largest social science research network in the area of governance and global environmental change, and has taken up the challenge of exploring political solutions and novel, more effective governance mechanisms to cope with the current transitions in the biogeochemical systems of the planet.
 The normative context of this research is sustainable development; earth system governance is not only a question of institutional effectiveness, but also of political legitimacy and social justice.